 Most of the street cats in the UAE are Arabian Maus, but there are a handful of domestic shorthairs, too.
 I believe Holly (who didn’t have a name yet, at that time) is a combination of both.

-They tend to be very vocal, and Holly was no exception, as she continued to meow and meow while I petted her, and she rubbed up against my legs.
+They tend to be very vocal, and Holly was no exception.
+She continued to meow and meow while I petted her, and she rubbed against my legs.